 For most of the twentieth century, television was the preferred channel for advertisers to promote their goods to the masses.
-A formula was created – the 30 second television commercial, backed by press, poster and radio adverts.
+A formula was created – the 30-second tv commercial, backed by press, poster and radio adverts.

 Consumers are now in control of the media they consume and how they consume it.
 As a result, advertisers need to adapt with the changing media environment and the habits of consumers.
 Copywriters need to explore options beyond traditional advertising.